imp-joshi/imp-joshi/README.md

 # 💫 About Me:
-💡  I like to explore new technologies and quick hacks.<br>🎓  I'm currently studying Computer Science and Mathematics at the JK Lakshmipat University.<br>🌱  I'm on track for learning more about Artificial Intelligence and Cloud Architecture.<br>✍️  In my free time, I pursue hobbies/side hustles.<br>✉️  You can shoot me an email at priyanshujoshi@jklu.edu.in!
+💡  I like to explore new technologies and quick hacks.<br>
+🎓  I'm currently studying Computer Science and Engineering at the JK Lakshmipat University.<br>
+🌱  I'm on track for learning more about Artificial Intelligence and Cloud Architecture.<br>
+✍️  In my free time, I pursue hobbies/side hustles.<br>
+✉️  You can shoot me an email at priyanshujoshi@jklu.edu.in!
 I'll try to respond as soon as I can.

 ## 🌐 Socials: